The World of Late Antiquity (CLA3108)

 ILO: Discipline-specific skills

-- 2. Students will develop their skills at reading, and reading between the lines of, sophisticated texts.
-They should be able to analyse the ways in which the representation of historical reality is conditioned by the various standpoints of the writers of texts and of the audiences/readership for which they were intended.
-They should grasp the impact of a radical change in ideology on social and political behaviour
+- 2. You will develop your skills at reading, and reading between the lines of, sophisticated texts.
+You should be able to analyse the ways in which the representation of historical reality is conditioned by the various standpoints of the writers of texts and of the audiences/readership for which they were intended.
+You should grasp the impact of a radical change in ideology on social and political behaviour

 ILO: Personal and key skills